All patient information is kept in strict confidence. We will not divulge information to anyone without your express consent.

 No, it is not compulsory.
 If you choose to opt out of the scheme, then you will need to complete a form and bring it along to the surgery.
 You can use the form at the foot of this page.

 Duty of The Beaumont Practice

 The Beaumont Practice will fulfill its obligations to satisfy the” Statutory duty of candour” as outlined below.

 The obligations associated with the statutory duty of candour are contained in regulation 20 of the Health and Social Care Act 2008 (Regulated Activities) Regulations 2014.

-According to the key principles The Park Practice will:
+According to the key principles The Beaumont Practice will:

 Act in an open and transparent way in relation to care provided to its patients.